 The following applies to clients who purchase College Zoom’s Complete Package or Elite Package at least 2.5 months before their first college application deadline so the work is not rushed.
 UC applicants must purchase before September 15th.
 Common Application Early Action or Early Decision applicants submitting applications by Nov.
 1 must purchase before August 15th.
 Common Application Regular Decision applicants must purchase before October 15th or 2.5 months before their first deadline, whichever is earlier.
 If you purchase a package after these deadlines, the Money-back Guarantee will be void.

 Most private college counselors do not offer money-back guarantees because it is impossible for anyone to guarantee that a top 100 nationally ranked college or university will accept any applicant.
-However, we will guarantee a full refund of the Complete Package or Elite Package’s fee that you paid (minus any rebate your received and excluding any additional 1-on-1 help you purchased) if you give yourself enough time to thoughtfully complete your college applications and meet all of the terms and conditions below (click on each section to expand and view details):
+However, we will guarantee a full refund of the Complete Package or Elite Package’s fee that you paid (minus any rebate your received and excluding any additional 1-on-1 help you purchased) if you give yourself enough time to fully complete your college applications by meeting all of the terms and conditions below (click on each section to expand and view details):

 Express and Complete Package Guarantee: Your Top 3 Choices, a Top 100 Ranked College, or Another College that Accepted 39% or Fewer Applicants